soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 ```

 At some point, someone will actually want to **inspect** the result
-and see if we got an error (with the `Left` constructor) or the expected value
+and see if we get an error (with the `Left` constructor) or the expected value
-(with the `Right` constructor) and they can do that by pattern matching on the result.
+(with the `Right` constructor) and they can do that by pattern matching the result.

 ## Applicative + Traversable